blopker/codebook/README.md

 Once the extension is installed it will activate automatically for every supported language.

-**Note**: This extension is a work in progress and is not in the Marketplace yet.
-If you try it out, we'd love feedback!

 ### Other Editors

 Any editor that implements the Language Server Protocol should be compatible with Codebook.
-To get started, follow the [installation instructions](#installation), then consult your editor's documentation to learn how to configure and enable a new language server.
+After [installing Codebook](#installation), consult your editor's documentation to learn how to configure and enable a new language server.
 For your reference, the following command starts the server such that it listens on `STDIN` and emits on `STDOUT`:

 ```sh
 codebook-lsp serve
 ```

-### CLI (Lint) (Unstable)
+## CLI (Lint)

+> **Unstable.** The CLI ships with `codebook-lsp` today, but its flags and output are experimental and subject to breaking changes.
+Feedback welcome!

 Codebook can also be used as a standalone command-line spell checker, which is useful for CI pipelines, pre-commit hooks, or one-off checks.

-Note: this command is currently experimental, unstable, and subject to breaking changes in future releases.
-Please submit feedback!

 ```sh
 # Check specific files